-Bok Choy Pesto with Cilantro and Black Sesame Seed, an excellent Asian fusion pesto sauce perfect for a dip or to serve with pasta.
+Bok choy pesto with cilantro and sesame is an excellent Asian fusion pesto sauce perfect for a dip or to serve with pasta.

 I’m a huge fan of the traditional Italian pesto sauce.
 It’s so versatile and can be used in pasta, salad dressings, even pizza.
 I’m always surprised when I find young kids eating pesto sauce.
 We don’t give our kids or their taste buds much credit.

-In an effort to mix things up and make our meals more healthy, I’m sharing a twist on my beloved pesto, this Bok Choy Pesto with Cilantro and Black Sesame Seeds.
+In an effort to mix things up and make our meals more healthy, I’m sharing a twist on my beloved pesto, this Bok Choy Pesto with cilantro.
 A little asian fusion.

+This pesto has more of an Asian influence.
 The green base is made with cilantro and baby bok choy.
 I’ve also added garlic, ginger, olive oil, and sesame oil.
-It smells heavenly!
+Boy, does it smell heavenly!

 You can use this pesto sauce with regular ‘ole spaghetti or even some chow mein or udon noodles, to keep things interesting.